 Your CTA will also need to consider how your leads are viewing your content.
 Fifteen years ago, it was generally accepted that your visitors would be viewing your site from their desktop computer.
 Now, that’s far from the only way to reach your audience.
 In 2017, it was found that the majority of US browsers were browsing on mobile devices, with desktops having the third-highest frequency.
 If you fail to account for mobile or tablet visitors when designing your button, you are effectively eliminating a significant portion of your potential client base before they can even

-In addition to CTA buttons, many also make use of written CTAs in their blogs or articles (and buttons also will have some text).
+In addition to CTA buttons, many insurance businesses also make use of written CTAs in their blogs or articles (and buttons also will have some text).
 With written CTAs, there are two main factors that determine how effective it is:

-As one final note, knowing your audience is key when designing a CTA.
+As one final note, knowing your insurance audience is key when designing a CTA.
 If your business’s brand is more on the relaxed side and your audience tends to skew young and open-minded, a creative, casual or irreverent CTA can appeal to their personality and make you memorable.
 However, if you work in a traditional industry with more conservative clients, it would be better to keep it conventional.

 Agency Tsunami is the digital marketing division of Neilson Marketing Services, who has provided the insurance distribution sector with innovative marketing and communication solutions for over twenty-five years.
 With our Agency Tsunami program, we have implemented an integrated marketing strategy that includes optimized, professional websites supported by high-quality SEO and Social Media for hundreds of insurance retailers and wholesalers.
 Our goal is to help your insurance business perform and generate new opportunities.
 Give us a call at (800) 736-9741 to learn more about how we can do that for you.